2012 Denver Broncos season: Week 17: vs. Kansas City Chiefs

 With the win, the Broncos exceeded their win total from the two previous seasons combined, swept their AFC West division rivals for only the second time in franchise history, and earned their first season sweep of the Chiefs since 2007.
-The 35-point margin was the Broncos' largest margin of victory over the Chiefs in the 53-year history of this rivalry.
+At the time, the 35-point margin was the Broncos' largest margin of victory over the Chiefs in the 53-year history of this rivalry, until it was surpassed by a 38–0 win over the Chiefs in 2024.
 The win was also the 100th in John Fox's coaching career (including postseason games).
 By virtue of the Houston Texans' 28–16 loss to the Indianapolis Colts earlier in the day, the Broncos clinched a first-round bye and homefield advantage throughout the AFC playoffs.